adambernard55/Knowledge/Knowledge/SEO/SEO.md

 # SEO Knowledge Base

-Welcome to the central repository for all topics related to Search Engine Optimization.
+Welcome to the central repository for all topics related to SEO and Search Engine Optimization.
 This knowledge base is structured to guide you from foundational principles to advanced, cutting-edge strategies.

 Each section below represents a core pillar of modern SEO.
 Use this page as your primary table of contents to navigate the different categories and find the information you need.